dillonemorris/pizza-app/README.md

 ```

 Prisma works with many db's, this app is hooked into a PostgreSQL instance hosted at [supabase](https://supabase.com/), which is a Firebase alternative.

+### Tailwind
+All the styling is done with [TailwindCSS](https://tailwindcss.com/).
+I find tailwind to be the quickest way to make nice looking UI's.